 - Keep a heap collected in wire mesh so leaves do not blow back into the pond water.

 - Use a pond net to cover the whole water area so no leaves fall in but take care not to trap frogs and hedgehogs in it.

 - Provide log piles and homes for amphibians near the pond so many creatures have safe places to hide and overwinter.

 Remove surplus horizontally growing plants from the pond but check that you have not also removed wildlife creatures.

 - Dragonfly larvae spend several years under the water before emerging as adults and these larvae easily become removed from the water when you are removing plant growth.

-- Late hatchings of newts can still be in the pond over winter and can be hard to see at 1/2″ long so difficult to spot.
+- Late hatchings of newts can stay in the pond over winter and can be hard to see at 1/2″ long.